Transliteration

 Prophet Muhammad’s daughter’s name |

-The original English Dawn-Breakers uses the Fársí transliteration of the Arabic words, and in most instances, we have kept that form in the Glimmerings notes.
+The Dawn-Breakers uses the Fársí transliteration of the Arabic words.

-It should also be noted that the transliteration system commonly used nowadays is different from that used in the original English Dawn-Breakers.
+Additionally, it should be noted that the transliteration system used generally nowadays is different from that used in the Dawn-Breakers (and in other official Bahá’í translations).
 For example:

 |---|---|